Bulgaria: Heavy Metal pioneers Iron Maiden to rock Plovdiv

 In the 42 years since their first gig, they have sold 100 million albums.
 The latter is not a typo.
 In all those years, they have not only made their fans happy over and over again, but also filled their bank accounts a lot.

-After their first success with their first recording in 1980, Iron Maiden’s breakthrough in the Heavy Metal world took place in 1983.
+Some three years after their first success with their first recording in 1980, Iron Maiden’s breakthrough in the Heavy Metal world took place.
 During much of the 1990-s, they had their crisis and even disbanded the band in 1998, but got back together in 1999.

-The upcoming Bulgarian gig is being organised by Sofia Music Enterprises (SME), one of the oldest popular music promoters in Bulgaria.
+The upcoming Bulgarian gig is being organised by Sofia Music Enterprises (SME), one of the oldest popular music promoter in Bulgaria.
 According to them, the concert will be part of the ‘Legacy Of The Beast World Tour’, which is inspired by a mobile game and a comic book Iron Maiden released.

 Just like their huge fan base, Rod Smallwood, the band’s manager, can hardly wait for the tour to start.
 “As we say, we keep things alive, not just for the fans, but for the band as well”, he said.

 “There will be many surprises.
 I do not want to give away everything right now, but we’re working on several different stage designs.
 We hope to give our fans, who will come to see this really special show, a fantastic experience.”
 They will for sure.

 Iron Maiden’s ‘Legacy Of The Beast World Tour’ will start in Tallinn (Estonia) on May 26, 2018 and consist of 34 gigs.
 But more might be added.